 “In all, it’s a movie with some good acting and not much else.
 It does have some interesting moments of action, even if it raises issues of character balance.
 The rest of the movie, though, can’t carry the slack, and the wind blows out of the sails of this movie around the time of the climax and ending.”
 Freakin’ Awesome Network

 ” …we liked the story idea.
 Unfortunately, the extremely low budget of this made for SyFy television film just ruins it.
-Instead of a big sweeping adventure like the Underworld films, we’re left with such a shoddily made movie with even lower than expected CGI effects that it overwhelms the game efforts from the cast.
+Instead of a big sweeping adventure like the Underworld films, we’re left with such a shoddily made movie with even lower-than-expected CGI effects that it overwhelms the game efforts from the cast.
 They do the best they can with what they are given but it’s a hopeless cause.”
-Have Cheetah, Will View
+The Inner Circle

 “With the set-up that Red: Werewolf Hunter has, the premise could have worked if the film had been given a decent budget.
 Alas, the film is killed by a quick shooting schedule, a director’s indifferent set-ups and the utter cheapness of the effects.
 The plot also comes with holes in it…” Moria